What Is Indecent Exposure?

 Whatever the label, indecent exposure is a sex crime.
 Depending on the state’s laws and the specific circumstances of the offense, charges of indecent exposure can range from a misdemeanor to felony charges.
 Penalties include fines, time in prison, and mandatory registration as a sex offender.

-Because of the potentially lifelong consequences and stigma of a sex offense, “most people would probably prefer getting charged with a non-sex offense felony than a sex offense misdemeanor,” says Kansas criminal defense attorney Trey Pettlon.
+Because of the potentially lifelong consequences and stigma of a sex offense, “Most people would probably prefer getting charged with a non-sex offense felony than a sex offense misdemeanor,” says Trey Pettlon, a criminal defense attorney in Olathe, Kansas.

 Given the severe penalties of a sex crime, it’s imperative for those accused of indecent exposure to seek legal representation as soon as possible.